jobrouter/typo3-data/Documentation/developer.rst

 Links to JobData tables are also centralised in the Data module, in contrast to the definition in PHP code.

-The table link type :ref:`Other usage <usage-create-table-link-other>` can be used to facilitate the access a JobData table.
+The table link type :ref:`Other usage <module-create-table-link-other>` can be used to facilitate the access a JobData table.
 Links to JobData tables are also centralised in the :guilabel:`Data` module, in contrast to the definition in PHP code.